-Significant evolution of the 13th century bascinet took place in the 14th and 15th centuries.
-Most of these changes were concerned with the protecting not just the head but the face and the neck as well.
+Significant evolution of the 13th-century bascinet took place in the 14th and 15th centuries.
+Most of these changes were concerned with the protection of not just the head but the face and the neck as well.
 Bascinet continued to be popular in warfare until it was replaced by lighter types of helmets in the second half of the 15th century.

 The Bascinet helmet underwent many changes from a rudimentary design to a more advanced design from the 13th to 15th centuries.
 The earliest bascinet was different from a skullcap because it had a high and pointed skull.

 In the 14th century, the shape of the bascinet was extended so that it came to cover and protect the neck as well.

 Staples used on the bascinet were used to fit camail with it so that the wearer’s face and front of the neck were covered as well and protected.
 Many versions of bascinet employed different types of fittings.
 These included a klappvisor, which covered the front of the bascinet and effectively shielded the face from any blows.

 Camail is a piece of chain mail attached to the headpiece and protecting the neck and shoulders.
 “Turkish helmets fitted with a camail”